Calling an 850 number? You’ll need ten digits from now on.

 Plus, an additional 448 area code will start serving the current 850 area beginning March 20, 2021.

-All customers who have an 850 area code telephone number will be affected.
-The 850 area code generally covers the northern portion of Florida, including communities such as Pensacola, Panama City, and Tallahassee.
+The 850 area code generally covers the northern portion of Florida, known as the panhandle, and communities such as Pensacola, Panama City and Tallahassee.
+The 850 NPA is also the home of Eglin and Tyndall Air Force Bases.
 The new 448 area code will serve the same geographic area currently served by the existing 850 area code.

 To complete local calls, the new dialing procedure requires anyone with an 850 or new 448 area code to dial area code + telephone number or 1 + area code + telephone number.
 This means that all calls in the 850 area code that are currently dialed with seven digits will need to be dialed using ten digits.